aptinex/lakduino/README.md

 - 8 Analog Input pins,
 - 8 PWM (Pulse Width Modulation) enabled pins,
 - 3 External Interrupt pins.
-- The “Lakduino Dwee 1284 MiniPro” also has SPI and I2C capabilities.
+- The “Lakduino Dwee 1284 Pro Mini” also has SPI and I2C capabilities.

-How to use the “Lakduino Dwee 1284 MiniPro”:
+How to use the “Lakduino Dwee 1284 Pro Mini”:
-All you need to upload a sketch via Micro USB cable to the “Lakduino Dwee 1284 MiniPro”.
+All you need to upload a sketch via Micro USB cable to the “Lakduino Dwee 1284 Pro Mini”.
 USB-to-Serial adapter based on the CH340G is include to easy to use and plug and play.

 ### Full Specification